WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 anywhere in the first 1kB and execute the code that follows it.

-The `application/signed-exchange` format ({{application-signed-exchange}}) includes a URL and request and response headers early in the format, which an attacker could use to cause these plugins to sniff a bad content type.
+The `application/signed-exchange` format ({{application-signed-exchange}}) includes a URL and response headers early in the format, which an attacker could use to cause these plugins to sniff a bad content type.

 To avoid vulnerabilities, servers are advised to only serve an